 13 Sustainable Living Examples To Help You Get Started

 Sustainable living is important for taking care of the environment.
-Tips and ideas are a great place to start when learning about sustainable living.
+Tips and ideas are a great place to start when learning how to live sustainable.
 Still, it can be hard to get started going green without some eco-friendly examples.
 We’re here to help!
 Check out these sustainable living examples:

 Eliminate Your Plastic Use

 Plastic contains hazardous chemicals and takes billions of years to decompose.
 Plastic contributes to the earth’s pollution and is associated with death of marine wildlife.
-Here are some examples of how you can eliminate plastic use in your sustainable life:
+Here are some examples of how you can eliminate plastic and live sustainable:

 1. Bars are better than bottles